sfarmani/sfarmani.github.io/md/vps-hostbot.md

 8. Select the location you want.
 The number doesn't matter.
 9. Select SSH keys.
 This is where we need to generate a private and public key with the `PuTTYgen` tool linked in the [Tools and links](#tools-and-links) section.
-    - Open `PuTTYgen.exe` and press `Generate`.
+    - Open `PuTTYgen.exe` and press <kbd>Generate</kbd>.
     - Randomly move your mouse to generate a key.
-    - Press `Save private key` and name it anything.
+    - Press <kbd>Save private key</kbd> and name it anything.
 Save it in a location you will remember and not delete.
 You can add a password, but its not required.
     > If anyone ever asks for your private key, do not give it to them unless you trust the person.
     - Copy the generated text at the top.
     - Go back to Digital Ocean site and press New SSH Key.
     - Paste in the text you just copied and name it anything you want.
     - You can now close `PuTTYgen.exe`

-10. Once you have all that, you can press `Create Droplet`.
+10. Once you have all that, you can press <kbd>Create Droplet</kbd>.
 11. Wait for your server to finish starting up and find its `IP address` and copy it.
 12. Open up `PuTTY.exe` to setup access to the server.
     - `Connection > SSH > Auth`